lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 * 10 points - driver `ShapeDemo` class

 ### Demo
-* 15 points - prove that the methods work properly (including constructors).
-It doesn't have to be completely exhaustive, but should contain several shape instantiations of different varieties, and print statements proving out the area and perimeter of each shape; show that the getters/setters for color works, the different constructors for each shape work, and printString is working.
-Comment the demo for yourself and your TA: show that you understand polymorphism.
-You should have at least 12 tests (that is, 12 assignments of shape variables), for 1 point each.
-The remaining
+* 15 points - write 12 distinct tests to show that your classes are implemented properly and that you understand polymorphism.
+Your tests don't need to be completely exhaustive, but should contain sever shape instantiations of different varieties, and print statements showing that the area and perimeter of each shape are computed correctly.
+You could also show that the getters and setters for the color works, that the different constructors work, and demonstrating some instances of the "is-a" relationship between objects in the hierarchy.
+(And possibly some non-examples in comments.)
-3 points are for nice commenting and printing along with your demonstration.
+ Comment the demo for yourself and your TA.
+You should have at least 12 tests for 1 point each.
+The remaining 3 points are for nice commenting and printing along with your demonstration.

 ### Sample output